wethod/learning-center-source/content/pipeline/index.md

 You can re-order columns, rows and boards by simply drag and drop them where you prefer.

 {{< img-center src="/uploads/2020/02/23/canvas-boards.gif" >}}

+#### Kanban

+Do you hate tables?
+Ya they're not this kind of friendly, so what about organizing all your tasks into cards that you can move from a list to another?
+You can do this by switching your view from **spreadsheet** to **kanban**: your table will be transformed into a list and no row will be harmed.

+Lists are automagically created by pivoting all spreadsheet's rows on the first column of type *status* but don't worry, you can always usa another column of type *status*.

+To see and edit details of a card just click on it.

+You can re-order cards and lists by simply drag and drop them where you prefer.

+{{< img-center src="/uploads/2020/03/04/kanban.png" >}}